wigy/chronicles_of_angular/README.md

 ## Future Ideas

-* Data persistence interface `coa.store`.
+* Data persistence interface `coa.store` with in-memory, mongodb and rest-api implementations.
+* Builder task for collecting data from JSON-files and setting up in-memory storage for single-file application (use CoG build).
+* Rendering for every class with member `html(context)`, where *context* is RenderingContext instance (to be defined).
+* Page structure descriped by page.json files in the configured project directory tree.
-* Data handling system to generate pre-loaded file to contain all data (use CoG build).
+* Builder task for pages in single file application (use CoG build).
-* Write short introduction about "define once, use everywhere".
+* Application configuration mechanism to provide different settings for production and developement.